 I am active in Indian equity markets since 2006.

-I have done MBA (Finance) from Indian Institute of Foreign Trade (IIFT) Delhi, one of the premier business school and was awarded the Gold Medal for graduating at the top of my class.
+I have done MBA (Finance) from the Indian Institute of Foreign Trade (IIFT) Delhi, one of the premier business schools and was awarded the Gold Medal for graduating at the top of my class.
 Additionally, I have done certifications like Chartered Financial Analyst (CFA) from CFA Institute Inc, USA and Financial Risk Manager (FRM) from Global Association of Risk Professionals (GARP) Inc. USA.

 I graduated in medicine (MBBS) from a reputed govt medical college in Maharashtra and worked for a few years as a medical officer in different institutions before realising that finance is my cup of tea.